epicMage/epicMage/README.md

 ## Specs and other uses
 # Welp, finally, We're into the territory of specs.
 Make sure not to fall asleep.
-* I am currently running macOS 15.0.1.
-Despite its flaws, it still remains a great operating system, especially with them improving their chips.
-One of my main flaws is that Apple produces propietary software.
+* I am currently running macOS 15.0.1, despite its flaws. macOS still remains a great operating system, especially with them improving their chips. { TANGENT : One of my main flaws is that Apple produces propietary software, and how it's bloated as hell. }
 * yabai is my auto window tiling manager.
-It's extremely efficient and customizable.
+It just works.
 * I use an extremely simplified version of Sketchybar.
-Even thought it lacks a lot of the default menu bars functionality, it gets the job done in looking better than the default.
-I wouldn't recommend Bartender ( or any of the apps in the SetApp bundle ) because it's propietary and it's costly.
+Even thought it lacks a lot of the default menu bars functionality, it gets the job done in looking better than the default. { TANGENT : I wouldn't recommend Bartender ( or any of the apps in the SetApp bundle ) because it's propietary and it's subscription based. }
-* I bought my 2021 model 14 inch M1 Pro chip Macbook Pro in late 2022, when I formerly used an extremely trashy Lenovo laptop, completely ditching Windows.
+* I bought my 2021 model 14 inch M1 Pro chip Macbook Pro in extremely late 2022, when I formerly used an extremely trashy Lenovo laptop, completely ditching Windows.
-* I use Homebrew to install my apps.
+* I use Homebrew to install terminal apps and other applications.
-* I use zsh 5.9.
+* I use zsh. tmux is too confusing.
-* I use a Samsung A13.
-I will later switch to a Google Pixel to install GrapheneOS on it.
+* Google Pixel 8a running GrapheneOS, along with a cheap samsung A13.
 # Glad that's over...